dan-fritchman/fritch.mn/www/SwMakesHw/0005-why-analog-lost.md

 As a twenty year old student of physics and engineering, I was convinced that my life's work would be towards ushering out the digital era, and ushering in its quantum replacement.
 Fifteen years later, I expect that quantum computing won't amount to shit, at least in our lifetime.
 (By "shit", I mean a material economic or popular impact, outside of a research setting.)

 Maybe after our AI overlords take control.

+---

+*While this chapter has been a little different, [Software Makes Hardware](https://medium.com/software-makes-hardware) is (usually) a dive into how silicon and electronics get designed, for the software-engineering inclined.
+(It turns out we're not so different after all.)*